aunetx/libmoon/definitions/structure.md

 - `mul: var, (var|value)`                MULTIPLY VALUE TO VARIABLE
 - `div: var, (var|value)`                DIVIDE VALUE WITH VARIABLE
 - `mod: var, (var|value)`                DIVIDE VALUE WITH VARIABLE (gives the rest)
-- `ret: var`                             `set: var, _res` -> SET res VARIABLE INTO VAR -> is not needed, value is casted to op1
 - `gto: flag`                            GO TO INSTRUCTION
 - `jmp: var, flag`                       IF op1 IS 0 JUMP TO op2 FLAG
 - `jne: var, flag`                       IF op1 IS NOT 0 JUMP TO op2 FLAG
 - `flg: flag`                            CREATE FLAG
-- `nll: empty`                           DO NOTHING AND IS IGNORED BY INTERPRETER
+- `nll: nll`                           DO NOTHING AND IS IGNORED BY INTERPRETER
 - `prt: (var|value)`                     PRINT VALUE TO THE SCREEN

 The possible types of operands are :